 Included with eCos are graphical and command-line tools for the configuration of eCos on all host platforms.
 These are intended to be used in conjunction with GNU development tools.
 As a minimum, the gcc compiler, gdb debugger and binutils tools are required to build eCos, link with application code and undertake debugging.

-The host tools are available for both Linux and Microsoft Windows operating systems.
-The Linux-hosted tools are tested under recent versions of the Debian, Red Hat, and SuSE distributions for x86 and should work under most Linux variants.
-The Windows-hosted tools have been tested under Microsoft Windows XP, Windows 2000 Professional and Windows NT4.
-The eCos host tools are no-longer tested or supported on Windows 95, Windows 98 and Windows ME.
+The eCosPro host tools are available for both Linux and Microsoft Windows operating systems.
+The Linux-hosted tools are 64-bit only and are tested under recent versions of Debian (and derivatives such as Ubuntu and Mint), Red Hat, and SuSE distributions for x86 and should work under most Linux variants.
+The Windows-hosted tools are supported on 64-bit Windows 10 only, although they are known to work on 64-bit Windows 7.
+The eCosPro host tools are no-longer tested or supported on releases of Windows prior to Windows 10.

-|GCC||Industry standard GNU C/C++ compiler toolchain.
+|Industry standard GNU C/C++ compiler toolchain.
 Includes compiler, assembler, linker, debugger and additional utilities.

 |Integrated Development Environment

-|Eclipse/CDT*||Industry standard graphical IDE for C and C++ development
+|Industry standard graphical IDE for C and C++ development

 |Debug and Analysis Tools

-|gprof/gcov*||Profiling and code coverage analysis tools
+|Profiling and code coverage analysis tools

 |Memory Allocation analysis and debugging tool

 |Configuration and Administration tools